evidentlyai/evidently/docs/book/projects/add_project.md

 Before creating a Project, you need a workspace.

 * In Evidently Cloud, your account is your Workspace.
-As simple as that!
-[Set up account](../installation/cloud_account.md)
+[Set up account and connect from Python](../installation/cloud_account.md)
 * In self-hosted deployments, a Workspace is a remote or local directory.
 [Create workspace](../installation/self_hosting.md)

 # Create a Project

-You can create a Project using the Python API or directly in the user interace.
+You can create a Project using the Python API or directly in the user interface.

 ## Add a new Project - API